-Consistency with sector strategy and relevant ADB operations.
 ADB plays a tangible role in deepening the finance sector in Georgia.
-Since 2007, ADB provided nonsovereign loans amounting to $255 million and TA to banks.
-As well as through its Trade Finance Program.
+Since 2007, it has provided nonsovereign loans amounting to $255 million and TA to banks and its Trade Finance Program.
 ADBs nonsovereign efforts align with a sovereign program approved in 2016 and a new program anticipated for 2019 to develop the capital markets, including the issuance of lari bonds and covered bond legislation, among other banking policy reforms.

 |Summary of Environmental and Social Aspects|

 |Environmental Aspects||TBC's mortgages to be funded by the ADB loan have minimal or no adverse environmental impacts.|

 |Involuntary Resettlement||TBC's mortgages to be funded by the ADB loan are unlikely to entail impacts on involuntary resettlement.|

 |Indigenous Peoples||TBC's mortgages to be funded by the ADB loan are unlikely to entail impacts on indigenous peoples.|